 The Company is responsible for managing an electricity distribution network serving over 3.1 million customers in the south of England.
-Distribution of electricity and the level of capital investment within the network area is a monopoly activity and is closely regulated by Ofgem within a framework known as the Price Control.
+Distribution of electricity and the level of capital investment within the network area is a monopoly activity and is closely regulated by Ofgem within a framework known as the price control.
 The Company also carries out the business of provision of new electrical connections services within its licensed area and the construction and management of out-of-area electricity networks in England.
-A full review of the year is contained within the Strategic Report section of these Financial Statements.
+A full review of the year including the Company's future developments is contained within the Strategic Report section of these Financial Statements.